Good Friday prayer for the Jews: Renewed debate

 In 2007 Pope Benedict XVI extended such permission for wider pastoral application, but he remained committed to "the need to overcome past prejudices, misunderstandings, indifference and the language of contempt and hostility [and to continue] the Jewish-Christian dialogue…to enrich and deepen the bonds of friendship which have developed".

 2011 prayer (Ordinary Form)

 As part of the ICEL English translation of the third edition of the Roman Missal, the 1970 prayer was retranslated as follows:

-Let us pray also for the Jewish people, to whom the Lord our God spoke first, that he may grant them to advance in love of his name and in faithfulness to his covenant.
-(Prayer in silence.
-Then the Priest says:) Almighty ever-living God, who bestowed your promises on Abraham and his descendants, hear graciously the prayers of your Church, that the people you first made your own may attain the fullness of redemption.
-Through Christ our Lord.
-Amen.

 Since 2011, this version of the prayer is the only English version authorized for use in the ordinary form of the Roman Rite.

 Eastern Churches

-The service of Vespers on Great Friday in the Eastern Orthodox Church and Byzantine Catholic churches uses the expression "impious and transgressing people", but the strongest expressions are in the Orthros of Great Friday, which includes the same phrase, but also speaks of "the murderers of God, the lawless nation of the Jews" and referring to "the assembly of the Jews", prays: "But give them, O Lord, their reward, for they devised vain things against Thee."
-As of 2015, the Ukrainian Greco-Catholic Church was still using the term "lawless synagogue" in their Great Friday Vespers.

 In 2007, a group of twelve Eastern Orthodox priests representing five different national churches, some in open defiance of directives from their church leadership, issued a ten-page declaration calling for the removal all liturgical passages they considered anti-Semitic.